zeynabmvs/acme_landing/notes.md

 - a solution to use color classes for svg path color
 - (done) add rounded-desktop
 - add new breakpoint padding size for button
+- custom classes for typography not working in lg:class-name format
+-